Wednesday Evening Forecast Preview – KION546

 --------------------------------------------------------------------------

--The outlook from the Climate Prediction Center for August 9th – 15th calls for the likelihood of near normal temperatures and near normal precipitation.
+-The outlook from the Climate Prediction Center for August 17th – 23rd calls for the likelihood of ABOVE normal temperatures and ABOVE normal precipitation.
 Note: Little to no precipitation typically falls this time of year.

 - ENSO (El Niño/La Niña) STATUS: El Niño Advisory